PHARMACOGNOSTICAL AND PRELIMINARY PHYTOCHEMICAL SCREENING OF THE ROOT TUBERS OF CURCULIGO ORCHIOIDES GAERTN.HTML Full Text

 - Shah CS and Quadry JS: A Text Book of Pharmacognosy.
 BS Shah Prakashan, Eleventh Edition 1995-1996.

 - Kokate CK: Practical Pharmacognosy.
-Vallabh Prakashan, Fifth Edition 2016.
+Vallabh Prakashan, Edition 5th, 2016.

-- Chase CR and Pratt RJ: Fluorescence of powdered vegetable drugs with particular reference to development of system of identification.
+- Chase CR and Pratt RJ: Fluorescence of powdered vegetable drugs with particular reference to the development of a system of identification.
 J Am Pharm Asso 1949; 38: 324.

 - KoKoshi J, KoKoshi R and Slama FJ: Fluorescence of powdered vegetable drugs under ultraviolet radiation.
 J Am Pharm Asso 1958; 47(10): 715.